 Students may take a Leave of Absence (LOA) for a specified period not in excess of two consecutive semesters.
+Voluntary Medical Withdrawals do not count toward the two consecutive semester rule.
 To take an LOA, students should talk with their Student Success Advisor, Housing (if they live on campus), and Student Financial Services to understand the implications of taking time off, and must receive approval for the Leave via a Separation form, available on the Babson Hub.
 Students who submit a completed Separation form prior to the end of the drop period for the semester in which they are requesting the Leave will not incur academic or tuition penalties.
 If a student separates from the College after the end of add/drop, the College considers the student to be withdrawn from the semester.
 Students who intend to separate from the College after the end of add/drop are advised to work with their Student Success Advisor and with Student Financial Services to ensure that they understand the academic and financial ramifications of doing so.
 The student's return date and future status will be determined by the College based on the circumstances surrounding the separation.